kcartlidge/Newt/README.md

 # NEWT

 Autogenerate a .Net (C#/EF Core) data project (class library with entities and data contexts) from a Postgres database.
+Also creates backup SQL and Graphviz `.dot` diagram source.

 - [View the changelog](./CHANGELOG.md)